the-only-rb/Ralph-Bomber-open-/README.md

 You can run it on REPLIT by cloning the respiratory or by going here -> https://replit.com/@6gr4mp6zbx/Ralph-Bomber?s=app

+(The display looks bad cos its on mobile, put your phone landscape and it will look better)

 This is a email bomber, it can send an infinite number of emails to anyone!
 This can be used ethically or unethically, however, I AM NOT RESPONSIBLE FOR ANY MISUSE OR HARM CAUSED BY THIS!!!!!